What is relativity? Einstein’s mind-bending theory explained

 The theory is based on two key concepts.

 - First, the natural world allows no “privileged” frames of reference.
 As long as an object is moving in a straight line at a constant speed (that is, with no acceleration), the laws of physics are the same for everyone.
 It’s a bit like when you look out a train window and see an adjacent train appear to move — but is it moving, or are you?
-It can be hard to tell for sure, and Einstein recognized this as a central principle in physics.
+It can be hard to tell.
+Einstein recognized that if the motion is perfectly uniform, it's literally impossible to tell — and identified this as a central principle of physics.

 - Second, light travels at an unvarying speed of 186,000 miles a second.
 No matter how fast an observer is moving or how fast a light-emitting object is moving, a measurement of the speed of light always yields the same result.